ricardoalcocer/New_in_Ti_3.3.0/README.md

 ## TSS Device Queries

-This new feature in Alloy 1.4 allows you to create your own, user-defined properties to be used in TSS and XML tags.
+This new feature in Alloy 1.4 allows you to create your own, user-defigitned properties to be used in TSS and XML tags.
 Typically you can do ```platform="ios"```, but you couldn't say ```platform="io7"```.
 With this feature you can create your own check for iOS 7 and then say [if=Alloy.Globals.isIOS7].

 [Full blog post](http://appcelerator.com/blog)